JavaScript is required

 Formal vs. informal birthday wishes

 Spanish has formal and informal ways of addressing people, which affects how you phrase birthday greetings.
-The difference comes down to whether you use "tú" (informal you) or "usted" (formal you).
+The difference comes down to whether you use "tú" (Informal you) or "usted" (Formal you).

 For friends, family, and people your age, stick with informal phrases: